postlight/trimmings/docs/features/embed.md

 ## Arguments

 - A selector pointing to an element in the target document with which to replace the `<a>`.
-If no argument is specified, the selector is `body`, meaning the entire the entire body of the target document will be embedded in the current document.
+If no argument is specified, the selector is `body`, meaning the entire body of the target document will be embedded in the current document.
 If the selected element does not exist in the target document, the original `<a>` will be left unchanged.

 ## Internal only